Noah-Houghton/Eldritch-Apocalypse/README.md

 ### Warlock

-#### Eldritch Pact
+#### The Old Gods (Patron)
+* flavor of Great Old One

 ##### Flavor

 ##### About
-Unwilling warrior or bloodthirsty shill, the Eldritch Warlock has contracted with those most powerful and terrible of creatures -- the Old Gods, harbingers of great doom and leaders of the Eldritch Invasion.
+Unwilling warrior or bloodthirsty vanguard, the Eldritch Warlock has contracted with those most powerful and terrible of creatures -- the Old Gods, harbingers of great doom and leaders of the Eldritch Invasion.
+Whether through unworldly guile or hapless foolishness, these warlocks exchange something of mortal value to gain favor with an Old God.
+They make fearsome allies and formidable foes, although their allegiance may be somewhat suspect - as no one, least of all the warlock, knows when their terrible master may call upon them for some unspeakable act.

+#####

 ### Blood Hunter